cerpins/dominionspermadeath/README.md

 # todo
  - when in singleplayer, make flag world-specific (currently autokicks you from every world upon death)

+# note
-please point out code inaccuracies, I am just starting out on vintagestory modding and haven't done c#
+point out code inaccuracies, this is the first game I've modded and haven't used c# much.